restimel/Chronometer/README.md

 * Configures timer to do several actions
     * Change timer color
     * Play sounds
+        * Propose a small set of sounds
+        * Play sounds from an url
     * Restart timer (this allows to do infinite loop)
     * Add time (for a Fisher system equivalent)
 * Save preset timers